microsoft/Azure-Edge-Solutions-Lab/Edgezone-QSR Demo/README.md

 3. Business Logic Application - analyzes inference data and sends back results to the Flask web server.
 4. Point of Sale Application - sends orders to Flask web application and Business Logic Application.

+### Step 1.g.
+Configure integrated GitOps (Optional)
+In this section you will configure GitOps.
+GitOps is an operational framework for Kubernetes cluster management and application delivery.
+GitOps applies development practices like version control, collaboration, compliance, and continuous integration/continuous deployment (CI/CD) to infrastructure automation.

+1. Go to your K8s cluster on the Azure Portal.
+On the left column select `GitOps` under `Settings`, then click `Create`.
+This will initiate the GitOps configuration creation process.
+2. On the `Basics` tab give the configuration a name under `Configuration name`.
+For `Namespace` use `contoso` as that is what we have used in all the files provided in this repository.
+The `scope` is `Namespace`.
+Leave everthing else unchanged and click `Next`.
+3. On the `Source` tab enter the GitHub `Repository URL` that you want to configure.
+Specify the `Reference Type` as `Branch` and for `Branch` add the branch name to monitor.
+Specify the `Repository type` as either `Private` or `Public` depending on your GitHub repository.
+Under `Sync configuration` change `Sync interval (minutes)` to `1`.
+Now click `Next`.
+4. On the `Kustomization` tab click `+ Create`, this will open a section on the right.
+Give your kustomization a name under `Instance name`.
+For `Path`, add the complete path location to the YAML configuration, for example `./contoso-app/yaml-file`.
+Enable `Prune`.
+Leave everything else unchanged and click `Save`, then click `Next`.
+5. On the `Review + create` tab, verify all fields are as mentioned, then click `Create`.
+In a few moments the GitOps configuration will be created.
+6. Once the GitOps configuration is successfully created you can make changes to the YAML file and verify that this triggers a new deployment, old pods are stopped and new ones are created depending on the changes that were made.

 ## Step 2.
 Deploy to AKS on Azure EdgeZone
 For this deployment you will remove the `Business Logic Application` from the edge and move it the edgezone.